ThoughtWorks-SEA/developer-training/docs/delivering-software/circle-ci.md

 ### Workflow

-By default, CircleCi runs all your job sequentially.
-We can more tell CircleCi specifically how we want to run the jobs using workflow.
+By default, CircleCI runs all your job sequentially.
+We can tell CircleCI specifically how we want to run the jobs using workflow.

-The below workflow tell CircleCi to run two jobs, "test" and "deploy". "deploy" will only start to run after "test" runs successfully.
+The below workflow tells CircleCI to run two jobs, "test" and "deploy". "deploy" will only start to run after "test" runs successfully.

 ```yaml
 workflows: